ctmrbio/stag-mwc/docs/source/running.rst

 Slurm cluster.
 The profile can be adapter to use on other Slurm systems if needed.
 The profile is distributed together with the |full_name| workflow code and is available in the ``profiles`` directory in the repository.
-The cluster profile specifies which cluster scheduler account to use (i.e.  Slurm project account and partition), as well as the number of CPUs, time, and memory requirements for each individual step.
+The cluster profile specifies which cluster account to use (i.e.  Slurm project account and partition), as well as the number of CPUs, time, and memory requirements for each individual step.
 Snakemake uses this information when submitting jobs to the cluster scheduler.

 When running on a cluster it will likely work best if you run StaG using Singularity.
 The workflow comes preconfigured to automatically download and use